alishaaileen/Exercise-2/README.md

 # Description
 It is just a regular calculator.
-Nothing really extraordinary lol.
+Nothing special lol.
 # What can this calculator do?
 It can calculate rational numbers with operators like :
 <ol>